 The request offerings and the service offerings make up the service catalog, which is the sum of the services and assistance you want to make available to the end users to request.

-In the previous section, I talked about making offerings available to users, but how do users access them?
-Service Manager 2010 had a web-based self-service portal, but it was functionally limited and hard to use.
+In the previous section, I discussed making offerings available to users, but how do users access them?
+Service Manager 2010 had a web-based self-service portal, but it was functionally limited and difficult to use.
 Service Manager 2012 features a brand-new self-service portal built on SharePoint 2010.
-(Yes, even with Service Manager 2012 SP1, at the time of this writing, only SharePoint 2010 can be used, which means although every other component of System Center 2012 SP1 supports, the web portal for Service Manager needs to run on Windows 2008 R2.
+(Yes, even with Service Manager 2012 SP1, at the time of this writing, only SharePoint 2010 can be used, which means although every other component of System Center 2012 SP1 supports, the web portal for Service Manager needs to run on Windows Server 2008 R2.
 However, this should change soon.)
 The new portal uses Silverlight, which means all the customization of SharePoint can be leveraged for the portal.
 Additionally, the web parts that make up the Service Manager 2012 web portal can be integrated into an existing SharePoint deployment.
 Figure 5 shows the self-service portal home page, and the emphasis on the service catalog is immediately evident: All the service offerings you’ve created are presented in the default Category view.
 There’s also a List view (which Figure 6 shows), showing all the request offerings created.
 As you can see, the Category view is a better experience for users, allowing them to select the type of service they’re interested in.
 Once selected, the specific request offerings for that service are displayed, as Figure 7 shows.

 When a user selects a specific request offering, he or she is taken to a new page showing any related Help articles and service offerings, with a button to go to the actual request form.
 A common request I hear from customers is to cut out this page because it just slows down users’ attempts to get where they want to go.
 However, the goal is to be able to present users with information, so perhaps they don’t need to fill out the request at all.
 Figure 8 shows the actual request offering form.
 Remember the fields that were configured in the request offering way back in Figure 3?
-Well, this is what the user sees as a result of those the information prompts.
+This is what the user sees as a result of those information prompts.
 Once the user completes all the fields, he or she is taken to a review screen when the request is submitted and the user will be given the ID of the new service request.

 Notice the links on the left side of the self-service portal.
-The Homelink takes you to the home page of the service catalog.
+The Home link takes you to the home page of the service catalog.
 There’s also a link to Help Articles, with which you can search for help.
 My Requests lets you see your open requests and update them—for example, to add more information.
 My Activities shows only activities for you to do, such as performing some task or approving somebody else’s request.
 Returning to the VM creation scenario, in which the manager has to approve the request prior to the actual VM creation, that approval is a review activity assigned to that manager.
 The manager could log on to the self-service portal, and those review activities would be listed under My Activities.
 Assuming the manager approves the review activity, Service Manager would kick off the automated runbook in Orchestrator to create the VM.

 What Do We Get?